 If you are a long time reader of my Third Thursday columns, you know I rarely cite court cases and try to make my articles interesting, engaging and informative.
 Talking about court cases does not accomplish these goals, so I generally shy away from mentioning court cases.
 But in the area of excessive force, it is unavoidable.

-Our attorneys at McCready Law are dedicated to helping individuals in Illinois and Indiana seek justice in cases involving police brutality.
+Our personal injury attorneys at McCready Law are dedicated to helping individuals in Illinois and Indiana seek justice in cases involving police brutality and use of excessive force.

 The US Supreme Court, in the case of Graham v.
 Connor (1989), set the standard for police excessive force claims.